Tweeticoats/stash-vr-companion/README.md

 # stash-vr-companion
-This is a companion web application to connect stash to deovr.
+This is a companion web application to connect stash to deovr and heresphere.

 Stash is a self hosted web application to manage your porn collection.
 Deovr is a VR video player avalable for most platforms.